 Getting around New Zealand by plane is also easy, with domestic airports at many locations making almost every part of the country accessible.
 Air New Zealand is the primary local carrier, while Air Chathams provides scheduled flights from Auckland, Wellington and Christchurch to the Chatham Islands, and Stewart Island Flights links Invercargill, on the South Island, to Stewart Island.

-One tip: If you're flying with Air New Zealand or Jetstar domestically, your flight will not include baggage or inflight services such as food; these are extra.
-The planes used by Air Chathams and Steward Island Flights are small and can get booked quickly, and they also have strict size and weight restrictions for both carry-on and checked luggage.
+One tip: If you're flying with Air New Zealand or Jetstar domestically, your flight will not include baggage or in-flight services such as food; these are extra.
+The planes used by Air Chathams and Stewart Island Flights are small and can get booked quickly, and they also have strict size and weight restrictions for both carry-on and checked luggage.

-Renting a car is favored by many visitors as it allows for greater flexibility than taking public transportation.
+Many visitors prefer to rent a car because it allows for greater flexibility than taking public transportation.
 There are other bonuses: the driving distances between many places usually aren't that great compared to some countries, and you can get away from the typical tourist traps.
 There's also a wide range of vehicles available to suit all budgets, and the quality of roads in New Zealand is generally high, with traffic light outside of the major cities.

 You can legally drive in New Zealand for up to 12 months if you have a current driver's license from your home country, but if it isn't in English, bring a translation with you.
 To rent a car, you need to be 21 or older; some companies may ask drivers under age 25 to pay a young driver surcharge, and restrict them to certain types of vehicles.
 Finally, remember that Kiwis drive on the left, the same as in Australia and the United Kingdom.